-At the same detention centre no. 1, the above-mentioned Olga Zolotar, a Roman Catholic believer, requested pastoral visits by a priest on several occasions.
+At the same detention centre no. 1, the above-mentioned Volha Zalatar, a Roman Catholic believer, requested pastoral visits by a priest on several occasions.
 All requests have been rejected.
-70 Catholic priests from Belarus submitted written petitions to the investigative committee asking to end Zolotar’s criminal prosecution.
-Two priests, including Zolotar’s parish priest, Fr Alexandr Famianych, submitted sureties for changing the measure of her restraint.
-On 2 June 2021, the Apostolic Nuncio in Belarus, Archbishop Ante Jozić, made a pastoral visit to Zolotar in the pre-trial detention center.
+70 Catholic priests from Belarus submitted written petitions to the investigative committee asking to end Zalatar’s criminal prosecution.
+Two priests, including Zalatar’s parish priest, Fr Alexandr Famianych, submitted sureties for changing the measure of her restraint.
+On 2 June 2021, the Apostolic Nuncio in Belarus, Archbishop Ante Jozić, made a pastoral visit to Zalatar in the pre-trial detention center.

-On 4 May 2021, the Christian Vision group published a statement regarding the obstacles to pastoral visits experienced by Paval Sieviaryniec, Irena Bernatskaya and Olga Zolotar.
+On 4 May 2021, the Christian Vision group published a statement regarding the obstacles to pastoral visits experienced by Paval Sieviaryniec, Irena Bernatskaya and Volha Zalatar.
 On 5 May 2021, the group called on the Conference of Catholic Bishops of Belarus and the Apostolic Nunciature in the Republic of Belarus to take steps for resolving the current situation with regard to the detained Catholic women.

 A serious problem is the obstruction of religious life for convicts in prisons.